nsclass/nsclass.github.io/_posts/2022-09-06-spring-boot-exception-handling.md

 permalink: "2022/09/06/spring-boot-exception-handling"
 ---

 SpringBoot allow to define the exception handler inside of Controller.
+The following code shows an example.

 ```java
 @Controller